-1. Roadway (not including intersections)
+1. Roadway (not including intersections):

 For a collector roadway with medium pedestrian activity, the DCM recommends a minimum maintained average of 0.9 foot-candles with an average-to-minimum uniformity ratio no greater than 4:1 and a veiling luminance ratio no greater than 0.4.
+For medium roadway with local pedestrian activity, the DCM recommends a minimum maintained average of 0.7 foot-candles with an average-to-minimum uniformity ratio no greater than 6:1 and a veiling luminance ratio no greater than 0.4.

-Photo 34 - Example Lighting (64th Avenue)
+Photo 37 - Example Lighting (64th Avenue)